openedx/openedx-app-android/Documentation/Documentation.md

 `CourseInteractor` as a representation of the Domain Layer.
 And `CourseRepository` as a representation of the Data Layer.

-The best way to determine **what a module does** is to open its interactor.
+The best way to determine **what a module does** is to open its Interactor.
 Here you can find all the business cases covered by the module.

 But if you want to know **how it does it**, you must delve into its Presentation and Data layers.